antmicro/topwrap/docs/source/examples.md

 pip install -r requirements.txt
 ```

-In order to be able to generate a bitstream, install [Vivado](https://www.xilinx.com/support/download.html) and add it to the `PATH`.
+In order to generate a bitstream, install [Vivado](https://www.xilinx.com/support/download.html) and add it to the `PATH`.
 :::

 **Generate bitstream for Zynq**